bcgov/cas-registration/docs/frontend/developer-guide.md

   - **Stay up-to-date.** Keep your Next.js version and dependencies updated to benefit from the latest security fixes.

 [Routing](https://nextjs.org/docs/app/building-your-application/routing)
 Creating routes involves creating folders within the app directory and nesting a page.tsx file within the appropriate folder to define your route.
-Note: our `withAuthorization` middleware removes the first three folders (e.g. authenticated/bceidbudiness/industry_user) from the route, so all the URLs within the app will start with `dashboard` instead of `authenticated/.../dashboard`.

 [Server Components](https://nextjs.org/docs/app/building-your-application/rendering/server-components)
 By default, all app router components are react server components and if you want to write a client component you need to mark them explicitly using the "use client"; directive.